SBA Loans for Commercial Property, Business Purchase, Working Capital, Debt Consolidation & More

 25 Year Fixed Rate Commercial Real Estate Financing

 25 year fixed rate loans are available for owner occupied commercial properties at very competitive rates for solid businesses.
-The required down payment for the 25 year fixed will vary - it could be as little as 10% for stronger borrowers - and you will need good credit and the business must have solid, consistent cash flow.
+The required down payment for the 25 year fixed will vary - it could be as little as 10% for stronger borrowers.
+You will need good credit and the business must have solid, consistent cash flow.

 Please contact us at 1-800-414-5285 for details on what it takes to qualify.
 (Most property types are eligible).

-100% financing is available with the 7a for established businesses purchasing, refinancing or constructing general purpose or multi-use buildings.
-You will also need good credit, solid, consistent cash flow.
+100% financing is available with the 7a for established businesses purchasing, refinancing or constructing a building their business will occupy.
+You typically need good credit and solid, consistent cash flow.
 You can read more about it here.

 100% 7a for Medical, Dental and Veterinary Practices

 The 7a and the 504 are some of the only commercial loans available for those who do not have a lot of equity or a large down payment.
-7a loans are available up to 100% loan to value for the following business types:
+7a loans are available up to 100% loan to value for many different types of businesses including:

 - Medical practice